dg227/NLSA/README.md

 ```shell
 git clone https://github.com/dg227/NLSA
 ```
-2. Launch Matlab, `cd` into the project's directory, and add `/nlsa` to the Matlab search path.
-This can be done by executing the Matlab command:
+2. Launch MATLAB, `cd` into the project's directory, and add `/nlsa` to the MATLAB search path.
+This can be done by executing the MATLAB command:
 ```matlab
 addpath(genpath('nlsa'))
 ```